RSAA26 - A research software community event for Asia and Australia

-Do you feel undervalued within academia because you work on research software?
+Do you want to learn what others are doing in research software in your domain and in other domains?
 Or do you want to discuss with others how you balance researcher needs with good software practices?
-Or maybe your are the only person working on research software in your group?
+Or maybe you are the only person working on research software in your group?

-If so, you might want to join us for RSAA25, the fourth online Research Software Asia Australia Conference, from the 17th to the 19th of September 2025.
+If so, you might want to join us for RSAA26, the fifth online annual Research Software Asia Australia Conference, from the 25th to the 28th of August 2026.
 This is a joint partnership between the RSE Asia Association and the RSE Association of Australia and New Zealand.
-The theme for this year is “Connecting with Community” and the hashtag will be #RSAA25.
+The theme for this year is “Connecting with Community” and the hashtag will be #RSAA26.

 Some of the other motivations for attending might include: